reshalfahsi/reshalfahsi.github.io/software.md

 ## Other Open Source Software ##

-For a list of my open source software, please take a look at my [Github](https://github.com/reshalfahsi).
+For a list of my open-source software, please take a look at my [GitHub](https://github.com/reshalfahsi).